 Our colleague, Piroska Balogh was chosen to be a member of the editorial board of ESPES, published electronically by the Society for Aesthetics in Slovakia.
 The peer-reviewed open-access journal, published biannually, was established in 2012 and aims to create a professional forum for the historians and scholars of aesthetics in the East-Central European region.

-The Institute for Literary Studies of the Hungarian Academy of Sciences organises a workshop on 23 November 2018 on applied anthropological aesthetics around 1800.
-The event will be held at the Library and Information Centre of the Hungarian Academy of Sciences and will consist of two parts.
-The conference presentations will focus on the contemporary applications of the Central European theories of aesthetics at the turn of the 18th and 19th centuries, followed by book launches in the afternoon.
+The Institute for Literary Studies of the Hungarian Academy of Sciences organised a workshop on 23 November 2018 on applied anthropological aesthetics around 1800.
+The event was held at the Library and Information Centre of the Hungarian Academy of Sciences in two parts.
+The conference presentations focused on the contemporary applications of the Central European theories of aesthetics at the turn of the eighteenth and nineteenth centuries, followed by book launches in the afternoon.

-The new volume edited by our project team member, Dezső Gurka will be out soon.
-The thematic sections of the edited collection focus on the approaches to man and the related transformations of philosophy and anthropology in the 18th century.
+The new volume edited by our project team member, Dezső Gurka has been published.
+The thematic blocs of the edited collection focus on the approaches to man and the related transformations of philosophy and anthropology in the eighteenth century.
 All members of our project contributed to the volume.

-A new edited volume is now out on György Aranka and the renewing shapes of science.
-The new publication is edited by Annamária Biró and Emese Egyed, and it collects the papers presented at the conference, held 18-20th May 2017, The Shapes of Hungarian and Transylvanian Science at the Turn of the 18th and 19th Centuries.
-Our project team member, Tibor Bodnár-Király contributed to the volume.
+A new edited volume has been published on György Aranka and the renewing shapes of science.
+The new publication is edited by Annamária Biró and Emese Egyed, and it collects the papers presented at the conference, held 18-20th May 2017, The Shapes of Hungarian and Transylvanian Science at the Turn of the Eighteenth and Nineteenth Centuries.
+Our colleague, Tibor Bodnár-Király contributed to the volume.

 The University of Jena organised an international workshop on the authors of East-Central European calendars (Die Erfindung des Schreibkalenders im Jahre 1540 und ihre Folgen: Die deutschsprachigen Schreibkalender und ihre Autoren in den Ländern in Mittel-, Ost- und Ostmittel-Europa von 1540 bis 1850) on 18 May 2018.
-Our project team member, Ildikó Sz.
-Kristóf gave a lecture on America and its natives in 17th-century Hungarian calendars.
+Our colleague, Ildikó Sz.
+Kristóf gave a lecture on America and its natives in seventeenth-century Hungarian calendars.

 As of today, the online version of Századok, No. 5 (2017) is available online.
-All the members of the project team contributed to the column The Circulation of Knowledge in Hungary, 1770–1830.
+All the members of the research team contributed to the thematic bloc The Circulation of Knowledge in Hungary, 1770–1830.
 The objectives of the project are summarised in Lilla Krász’s foreword, Production and Transfers of Knowledge in Hungary, 1770–1830.

 The Ferenc Verseghy Library and the Institute for Literary Studies of the Hungarian Academy of Sciences organised a conference on 3–4 April 2017 to celebrate the 260th anniversary of Ferenc Verseghy’s birth.
-Our project team member, Piroska Balogh gave a presentation about Verseghy’s Lexicon terminorum technicorum and its entries on aesthetics and poetics.
-The conference proceedings were published in an edited collection (editors: Etelka Doncsecz and Réka Lengyel).
+Our colleague, Piroska Balogh gave a presentation about Verseghy’s Lexicon terminorum technicorum and its entries on aesthetics and poetics.
+The conference proceedings were published in an edited volume (editors: Etelka Doncsecz and Réka Lengyel).

-The launch of the 65th volume of Sic Itur ad Astra took place on 19 December 2016 at the Szekfű Gyula Library of the Institute of History, Eötvös Loránd University.
-As part of the event, a roundtable was organised on the Hungarian reception of postcolonialism.
-Our project team member, Ildikó Sz.
+The launch of the 65th volume of Sic Itur ad Astra took place on 19 December 2016 in the Szekfű Gyula Library of the Institute of History, Eötvös Loránd University.
+As part of the event, a roundtable discussion was organised on the Hungarian reception of postcolonialism.
+Our colleague, Ildikó Sz.
 Kristóf participated in the discussion.

-The Centre des Hautes Études de la Renaissance and the Department of Medieval and Renaissance Hungarian Literature, Faculty of Humanities, Eötvös Loránd University and the Doctoral School of Literary Studies, Pázmány Péter Catholic University organised a conference between 30 September – 1 October 2016 on the literary and cultural approaches to man in a historical perspective.
-Our project team member, Tibor Bodnár-Király discussed the relationship of man and nature in the natural philosophy of György Aranka.
+The Centre des Hautes Études de la Renaissance and the Department of Medieval and Renaissance Hungarian Literature, Faculty of Humanities, Eötvös Loránd University, and the Doctoral School of Literary Studies, Pázmány Péter Catholic University organised a conference between 30 September and 1 October 2016 on the literary and cultural approaches to man in a historical perspective.
+Our colleague, Tibor Bodnár-Király discussed the relationship of man and nature in the natural philosophy of György Aranka.

 As part of the Széchenyi Memorial Year, the Zala County Archives and the Ferenc Deák City Library organised a conference on 14 September 2016 in Zalaegerszeg, where György Kurucz gave a presentation on István Széchenyi and László Festetics.
 The conference papers were published in an edited volume.

 The National Office of Vocational and Training and Adult Learning organised a conference on 4 March 2016 on the role of professions in the development of settlements.
-Our project team member, György Kurucz participated in the event and gave a presentation on the reception and transfer of knowledge in agricultural training at the turn of the 18th and 19th centuries.
+Our project team colleague, György Kurucz participated in the event and gave a presentation on the reception and transfer of knowledge in agricultural training at the turn of the eighteenth and ninenteenth centuries.
 The volume on the proceedings of the conference is now out.